OmniSharp/omnisharp-vim/README.md

 #OmniSharp

 OmniSharp is a plugin for Vim to provide IDE like abilities for C#.
-A list of currently implemented features is provied below.
+A list of currently implemented features is provided below.

 OmniSharp works both on Windows and on Linux and OS X with Mono.